racket/racket/racket/src/expander/README.txt

    (struct-predicate-procedure? syntax?) ; => #f

-If a structure type's representation is exported, such as `exn:fail:syntax`, then operations do claim to be strcuture operations
+If a structure type's representation is exported, such as `exn:fail:syntax`, then operations do claim to be structure operations

    (struct-predicate-procedure? exn:fail:syntax?) ; => #t